 Now, it sounds like its just the sports innovators and entrepreneurs putting themselves out there, seeking random funding and investors, but things are starting to change.

 The Australian Sports Technology Network recently ran a Sports Tech Investment Pitching Competition (2nd year running) that aimed to uncover new innovations in sports technology.
 How did it work?
-Basically, people were invited to make an initial submission of their product/innovation; then 8 of the submissions were selected and put through an eight minute investment pitching competition where each of them were ‘grilled’ by experts in sports business and commercialisation (think Dragons’ Den).
-Finally a winner and a runners up were selected based on innovation and commercial viability.
+Basically, people were invited to make an initial submission of their product/innovation; then 8 of the submissions were selected and put through an eight-minute investment pitching competition where each of them was ‘grilled’ by experts in sports business and commercialisation (think Dragons’ Den).
+Finally, a winner and a runners-up were selected based on innovation and commercial viability.
 On top of winning some prize money, they also receive 12 months of advice and mentoring to assist them in their new venture.
-If you want to see what one of the ASTN pitching was like, check out this video from the 2012 competition:
+If you want to see what one of the ASTN pitchings was like, check out this video from the 2012 competition:

 Lastly, for those of you who have innovative ideas for technology in sports, why not give these competitions a shot.
 The ASTN pitching competition will probably run again next year, check out their website for details*.
 The Nike+ Fuel Lab has a submission deadline on 20th Jan 2014 and the deadline for the UA Armour39 challenge is 15 Nov 2013.
 Even if you don’t win the competition, I reckon you still gain some interesting experience.
 Or if you are not one who likes to “show off” in public, Under Armour also set up an online tool for people to submit their ideas, and they will work with you to develop it if they find it has potential.
 So what are you waiting for?
 Like what the 10th Doctor always says: Allons-y!

 *the ASTN pitching competition is currently only open to people living in Australia.